katepz/dive-in/README.md

 An education proffesional requires information on minority groups to better inform lesson planning, classroom management etc. Perhaps a newly qualified teacher or one that has moved to a new area with different demographics.
 This person will have undertaken diversity & inclusion training as part of their proffessional cpd.
 ##### Assessment Criteria:
 1. The website will provide a list of protected characteristics.
-2. The website will provide a contact form for the user to request further information.
+2. The site provides a link to an extrenal site targetted at education proffessionals.

 ### COULD:

 #### User story 1:
-**AS AN** individual **I WANT** access to information on legislation **SO THAT** I can ensure my business/workplace/social envirnonment is compliant.
-##### Description:
-A business owner/compliance manager/employee needs information on current legislation to ensure their workplace is compliant or to inform an improvement strategy.
-##### Assessment Criteria:
-1. The website will provide a links to external sites so that the user can have up to date information on legislation and compliance.
-2. The website will provide a contact form for the user to request further information.

-#### User story 2:
 **AS A** individual **I WANT** to know where to get further info and support **SO THAT** I can decide whether to persue a grievance.
 ##### Description:
 A individual has experienced a situation in which they believe they have been subject to bias, conscious or unconscious, and want to decide if they have basis to initiate a grievance.
 ##### Assessment Criteria:
-1. The website will identify and provide links to sites for further information.
+1. The website will identify and provide links to support groups for each of the protected characteristics.
 2. The website will provide a contact form for the user to request further information.

-#### User story 1:
+#### User story 2:
 **AS AN** academic **I WANT** information on the historical develpoment of diversity and inclusion **SO THAT** I can better inform myself for my upcoming paper.
 ##### Description:
 An academic is writing a paper on diversity and inclusion and needs information on the historical devlopement on the culture and legislation around it.